 He closed The Lost City and got hold of himself.
 He needed a virgin module, something he’d never got around to using.
 He pulled out The Secret of Bone Hill.
 That one might do.
 It had a cover art piece portraying a lady-wizard blasting a skeletal creature.
 Like Eleven —

 He heard a noise to his right and looked up.
-Had something hit his window?
-It sounded like it.
-He got up and went to the window.
-He had a sudden feeling of being watched.
+It sounded like something had the window.
+He got up and went to it, feeling watched all of a sudden.
 He tried looking out the glass, but the bedroom light made that hard.
 He killed the light.

 Will stiffened and jumped backward, his heart slamming in his chest.
 He fell down and knocked over the box of gaming material.
 Dice rolled everywhere.
 He swore and looked up frantically at the window.
 The figure was gone.
 Thoughts of the town killer filled his imagination.

 He got up and forced himself back to the window, leaving the light off.
 He fully expected Michael Myers to come crashing through and bury a knife in his neck.
 He surveyed the backyard.
 Nothing.
 He looked right, towards the tool shed; left, along the path to the front lawn.
 Still nothing.
 He hadn’t imagined this.
 He was about to turn away — and then snapped his head sideways as he caught movement along the outside wall.
 The intruder was close against the house and moving slowly around to the front yard.

 Will bolted from his room, and down the hallway to the front door, mindless of any danger.
 For four years in a row he had faced terrors from the Upside Down, and he wasn’t about to be intimidated by a nighttime prowler.
 Prowlers can kill.
 And there’s a killer in town.
 He paused, his heart racing.
 Knowing he was being very stupid, he threw open the door.